-Parameter Trends in Bangladesh Practical insights and recommendations Loan basis Corporate debt financing is available in Bangladesh.
-Financing is available through the dedicated IDCOL programme or through other local banks.
-Currency Both local Bangladeshi taka (BDT ) and foreign USD/EUR currencies are possible, with a preference for the local currency.
+Parameter Trends in Cambodia Practical insights and recommendations Loan basis Most of the local banks only provide on-balance-sheet (corporate financing) loans.
+Solar-PV specific financing programmes are not available in Cambodia.
+Currency Both local Cambodian riel (KHR) and foreign currencies (typically USD) are possible, with a preference for USD currency.
 Sourcing loans in the same currency as company revenues (as the source for loan repayment) is recommended (to eliminate exchange risk exposure).
-Tenure Five- to eight-year loans are most common, with three years being the lower range and 10 years the higher.
-For an IDCOL loan, the tenure is up to 10 years.
+Tenure Five- to six-year loans are most common, with seven- and eight-year tenures representing the higher range.
 In principle, lower interest rates with a longer loan tenure are preferable, but they should be evaluated together with other cost parameters to assess the total cost of the loan.
-Interest rates 7%-9% interest rates are common for BDT loans, with 9% being prevalent.
-The interest rates can be fixed or floating, depending on the type of financing and terms agreed.
+Interest rates 8%-10% interest rates are common.
+The interest rates are typically fixed.
 In principle, lower interest rates with a longer loan tenure are preferable, but they should be evaluated together with other cost parameters to assess the total cost of the loan.
 Minimum equity contribution A minimum 30%-40% equity portion of the project value is common.
-IDCOL requires 20% equity as up to 80% of project cost can be financed.
 If applicable, choose loan offers that suit the debt-to-equity ratio required by your procurement standard and preferences.
 Timing of financing (construction vs refinancing) Loans for both the construction phase and refinancing are available.
 For the CAPEX model, a loan during the construction phase is preferable.
-Collateral requirement Collateral requirements and type largely rest on the merit/risk profile of the borrower as well as the bank's relationship with the borrower.
-Hence the requirement varies widely across banks.
+Collateral requirement Collateral of 50%-80% of the loan amount is typically required, which in some cases could go up to 100%-150%.
+Land titles and real estates are the most common type of collateral accepted.
 Ensure the collateral requirement and type is acceptable given your business and procurement practices.
 Typically, no collateral is preferrable.

 Parameter Trends in Bangladesh Practical insights and recommendations Application process Each bank and loan product will have a distinct application process.
 It is important to discuss the application process directly with a bank representative.
 It is suggested that you prepare the required documents/due diligence ahead of time to ensure a smooth and quick application process.
-For potentially faster processing and low-level entry, it is suggested that you first explore loan offerings from your house bank (a bank with a pre-existing relationship with you)
+For potentially faster processing and low-level entry, it is suggested that you first explore loan offerings from your house bank (a bank with a pre-existing relationship with you).

-Below are some examples of local commercial banks who provide loans
+Below are some examples of local commercial banks who provide loans for on-site solar PV systems